dergachev/presentations/drupalcon-la-upgrades/README.md

 --end--

-## Testing basics
+## Unit testing

+* Fast, good for standalone functions
-* Unit testing
+* Use fixtures for testing
 * D7: SimpleTest (DrupalUnitTestCase)
 * D8: PHPUnit
-  * Fast, good for standalone functions
-  * Use fixtures for testing
-  * Can't test integration
-* Not too useful for upgrades
-  * Contrib modules are already tested
-  * What's likely to break: integration
+* Contrib module's unit tests won't help you much for updates
-* Useful for your custom modules during major upgrades
+* Good for custom modules

 --end--

-## Testing basics

-* Integration testing
+## Integration testing

 * SimpleTest (DrupalWebTestCase)
 * Powerful Drupal integration: Enable modules, create content, add users...
 * By default, tests your module in isolation
+  * Or tight coupling, hard to maintain
 * Much slower, needs to site-install for each test
 * Can't test things like JavaScript, CSS
-  * Tight coupling, hard to maintain

 --end--

-## Testing basics

-* UI testing
+## UI testing
-  * Eg: Selenium, CasperJS, behat

 * Tests your site by controlling a real browser
-  * Pretty slow, and very tight coupling
-  * Usually no Drupal integration
 * Very powerful and thorough
+* Eg: Selenium, CasperJS, behat
 * Great replacement for manual testing

 --end--

-## UI testing
+## Behat

 [behat](http://docs.behat.org) and its [Drupal extension](https://behat-drupal-extension.readthedocs.org)

-* What is BDD?
+* Why BDD?
+  * Testing will be ready for upgrades!
 * Why use behat?
-  * Integration testing
   * UI testing
-  * Testing will be ready for upgrades
+  * Drupal integration
+  * Easily understood tests

 --end--